-$\bullet$ {\bf Task-specific curriculum learning (\Cref{sec:curriculum}).} The core challenges of RL include planning for a long horizon and sparse reward signal.
-Vanilla policy optimization methods often fall short of obtaining sufficient useful trajectories efficiently.
-We incorporate the idea of curriculum learning into pipeline, designing a specific curriculum to guide training by giving extra rewards or scheduling the data order.
+$\bullet$ {\bf Task-specific curriculum learning (\Cref{sec:curriculum}).} The core challenges of RL include planning for a long horizon and sparse reward signals.
+Vanilla policy optimization methods often fail to obtain sufficient useful trajectories efficiently.
+We incorporate the idea of curriculum learning into our pipeline, designing a specific curriculum to guide training by giving extra rewards or scheduling the data order.

-\textbf{New Benchmark for Online RL Fine-Tuning:} Additionally, we build \autoexplore, {a benchmark motivated by industrial applications}, together with other benchmarks adapted from previous works.
-These benchmarks are appropriate for both \emph{research purpose} and \emph{application purpose}.
-They can be readily coupled with either local LMs for training, or remote LLMs for in-context inference.
-Our demonstrations show positive results of LLMs on the industrial application.
-Both RL training and data generation are made easy with the help of them.
+\paragraph{New Benchmark for Online RL Fine-Tuning.} Additionally, we introduce \autoexplore, \emph{a benchmark inspired by industrial applications}, along with other benchmarks adapted from previous works.
+These benchmarks are suitable for both \emph{research} and \emph{application} purposes.
+They can be integrated with either local LMs for training or remote LLMs for in-context inference.
+Our demonstrations show positive results of LLMs on industrial applications.
+Both RL training and data generation are made easy by their use.